michaelnicol/maze3d/README.md

 ## Patch Notes

+3.0.1 Patch notes for 3.0.1:

+* Fixed the animations loading inverted due to a flipped comparison operator within the internal _sliceMaze function.
+* Changed "entrence" misspelling to "entrance."

 3.0.1 Patch notes for 3.0.0:

 * Fixed animationSlice coordinate sorting
-* Fixed timings: A groupItem must exit before next group can begin and exitDelay has been fixed.
+* Fixed timings: A groupItem must exit before the next group can begin, and exitDelay was implemented.
 * Created Youtube Video
-* Changed file names: ```maze3d-es-cdn``` imports three from CDN and ```maze3d-es-node``` relies on a bundler for direct module import.
+* Changed file names: ```maze3d-es-cdn``` imports three from CDN, and ```maze3d-es-node``` relies on a bundler for direct module import.
-* Fixed example project to use Vite as developer tool to avoid bad CDN imports.
+* Fixed example project to use Vite as a developer tool to avoid lousy CDN imports.

 ## Youtube Tutorial